 - How can digital therapeutics help bring benefits to home-based care?

-The work programme proposes to cover three initial topics:
+The 2020 work programme covered these two initial topics:

 - Digital therapeutics and care at home.

-To achieve the objectives of this 2020 work programme, the Innovation Initiative is organising a series of participatory webinars and workshops, which will draw on a wide range of healthcare priorities and ongoing European projects.
-It will link the priorities of the Innovation Initiative, with the work developed by national and regional institutions and activities in up to five different projects supported by the European Commission (such as ImpleMentAll, LIFEBOTS Exchange, NWE-Chance, vCare, and WE4AHA).
+To achieve the objectives of this 2020 work programme, the Innovation Initiative organised two participatory webinars and workshops, which drew on a wide range of healthcare priorities and ongoing European projects.
+It linked the priorities of the Innovation Initiative with the work developed by national and regional institutions and activities in up to five different projects supported by the European Commission (such as ImpleMentAll, LIFEBOTS Exchange, NWE-Chance, vCare, and WE4AHA).

 The 2020 work programme includes at least two webinars and possibly a physical workshop.